mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > ability of an adversary with no physical access to extract the top-level
 > signature private key.

+Note that historically some systems generate signature keys on the Authentication Service and distribute the private keys to clients along with their credential.
+This is a dangerous practice because it allows the AS or an attacker who has compromised the AS to silently impersonate the client.

 #### Authentication compromise: Ghost users and impersonations

 One important feature of MLS is that all Members know which other members are in